platformio/platformio-docs/en/stable/_sources/boards/espressif32/esp32-s2-kaluga-1.rst.txt

     * - Name
       - Description

+    * - :ref:`framework_arduino`
+      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences

     * - :ref:`framework_espidf`
       - ESP-IDF is the official development framework for the ESP32 and ESP32-S Series SoCs.